 - To prevent a choking hazard, ensure the device or any of its associated components are not put in the mouth at any time.

 - If the user chooses to attach the alarm unit using a safety pin, choose a secure pin that does not come loose easily.
 The manufacturer is not responsible for any injuries that may occur when using a safety pin.
-The Wet-Stop 3 is designed to only use the magnetic tether strap.
+The Wet-Stop 3+

 - Your child may become disoriented by the sound of the alarm.
 A soft rug or padding at the bedside will help prevent injury should your child roll out of bed upon awakening.
 Minimizing the elevation of the bed above the ﬂoor is advisable.